 In this phase, we have passed from an insurmountable problem to a list of possible solutions, let’s go on.

 6. Testing the possible solutions

-- Let’s order the solutions starting with the most fast and the probably effective ones
+- Let’s order the solutions starting with the fastest and the probably effective ones

 - Let’s start with the first solution, the second and so on without losing even a minimum part of our determination

-- Let’s act methodically, following the steps and directives of the best professionals of the sector we are operating
+- Let’s act methodically, following the steps and directives of the best professionals in the sector we are operating

 - We need the right mental energy to succeed; when the mind has abandoned us, it is harmful to insist (sleep, sport, distractions, fun and outburst help a lot)